swatiksingh13/TicTacToe/README.md

  **Bot Difficulty Levels**

-EasyBotPlayingStrategy: Plays randomly.
+*EasyBotPlayingStrategy*: Plays randomly.

-MediumBotPlayingStrategy: Makes somewhat smarter moves but can still make mistakes.
+*MediumBotPlayingStrategy*: Makes somewhat smarter moves but can still make mistakes.

-HardBotPlayingStrategy: Tries to win or block every turn.
+*HardBotPlayingStrategy*: Tries to win or block every turn.

  **Winning Strategies**

-RowWinningStrategy: Checks if all cells in a row belong to the same player.
+*RowWinningStrategy*: Checks if all cells in a row belong to the same player.

-ColumnWinningStrategy: Checks if all cells in a column belong to the same player.
+*ColumnWinningStrategy*: Checks if all cells in a column belong to the same player.

-DiagonalWinningStrategy: Checks for a diagonal win condition.
+*DiagonalWinningStrategy*: Checks for a diagonal win condition.

 ## Tech Stack 🔧
 - **Java**: Core programming language used